knative/docs/docs/eventing/getting-started.md

 If everything has been done correctly, you should have sent 2 `CloudEvents` to the `hello-display` event consumer and 2 `CloudEvents` to the `goodbye-display` event consumer (note that `say-hello-goodbye` is sent to *both* `hello-display` and `goodbye-display`).
 You will verify that these events were received correctly in the next section.

-## Verifying events were received {:#verify}
+## Verifying events were received

-After sending events, verify that the events were received by the appropriate `Subscribers`.
+After sending events, verify that your events were received by the appropriate `Subscribers`.

 1. Look at the logs for the `hello-display` event consumer by running the following command:

     ```sh
-    kubectl -n event-example logs -l app=hello-display
+    kubectl --namespace event-example logs -l app=hello-display
     ```